joey-carlson/sis-engine/docs/project_context.md

 ## 7. What Has *Not* Been Built Yet (By Design)

-- No system adapters (D&D mapping, SPAR-native mapping)
+- No system adapters (D&D mapping, setting-specific mapping)
 - No persistent campaign state across CLI runs
 - No content authoring UI
 - No React web interface (Streamlit serves as prototyping platform)